kazuotani14/BubblesRenderer/README.md

 # Bubbles Renderer

 Simple ray trace renderer based on ["Ray Tracing in One Weekend" tutorial series](https://raytracing.github.io/).
-Name comes from the fact that this renderer only supported rendering of spheres at the beginning.
+Name comes from the fact that in its first version, this renderer only supported rendering of spheres.
 Repo also contains dynamics simulations + infra to render sim results.

 ### Features